elm-land/elm-land/docs/news/building-better-apps.md

 This isn't a new idea by any means, Elm Land drew it's inspiration from popular JavaScript frameworks that solve the problem really well.

-After exploring [Next.js' "Catch-all route"](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes), [Nuxt.js' "Unknown Dynamic Nested Route"](https://nuxtjs.org/docs/features/file-system-routing#unknown-dynamic-nested-routes), and [SvelteKit's "Rest parameters"](https://kit.svelte.dev/docs/advanced-routing#rest-parameters), Elm Land was ready to tackle this for the Elm ecosystem.
+After exploring how this was done in [Next.js](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes), [Nuxt.js](https://nuxtjs.org/docs/features/file-system-routing#unknown-dynamic-nested-routes), [SvelteKit](https://kit.svelte.dev/docs/advanced-routing#rest-parameters), and [elm-pages](https://elm-pages.com/docs/file-based-routing#splat-routes), Elm Land was ready to tackle this problem, too!

 Here's how you can create a page like the one we see GitHub use above, using the official Elm Land CLI: